WrestleMania XXVII: Reception

 WrestleMania XXVII received mixed reviews from critics.
 Canadian Online Explorer's professional wrestling section gave the entire event 6.5 out of 10.
 The World Heavyweight Championship match received an 8 out of 10, the Undertaker–Triple H match received an 8.5 out of 10, the WWE Championship match received a 5 out of 10 and the CM Punk–Randy Orton match received a 7 out of 10.

 The attendance record for WrestleMania XXVII was announced as 71,617.
 WWE's number was later confirmed by officials at the Georgia Dome.

-The match between Michael Cole and Jerry Lawler is considered one of the worst WrestleMania matches of all time, as well as one of the worst in the WWE.
+The match between Michael Cole and Jerry Lawler is considered one of the worst WrestleMania matches of all time, as well as one of the worst in WWE.
 Dave Meltzer gave the match 1 star out of 5.
 Vince McMahon himself stated to Michael Cole after the match that it was "the worst thing [he'd] ever witnessed in 60 years."
-The match was criticised by fans for being too long, involving a non-wrestler in Cole and for the Anonymous Raw General Manager's reversing of Lawler's initial victory.
+The match was criticized by fans for being too long, involving a non-wrestler in Cole and for the Anonymous Raw General Manager's reversing of Lawler's initial victory.